 Like Divi, many British stars have played eccentrically exaggerated women rather than men in drag for comic effect, from the sublime (Alastair Sim in the St Trinian’s films) to the dreadful (quite frankly, the current popularity of the BBC’s Mrs Brown’s Boys beggars belief).

 Film director John Waters, the self-styled ‘pope of trash’, was a perfect larger-than-life fit for Divine, from rarely screened early underground curios such as Roman Candles (1966) and Eat Your Make-up (1968) to those later cruddy classics.
-Divine was a revolutionary drag performer, who elevated the form from female impersonation into something much more interesting and challenging.
+For Waters and his ilk, Divine was a revolutionary drag performer, who elevated the form from female impersonation into something much more interesting and challenging.